mtquach2/RyukyuTwo/README.md

 # Ryukyu Two

 # Objective of Game:
-  - Beat all 10 levels of the game to recieve the highest score!
   - The game is a combination of poker and solitaire, where the player chooses from four piles to draw cards from then places them in one-of-five columns to form some sort of poker hand
   - To beat a level, players are required to have a certain amount of points which is done by getting the best hands possible vertically, horizontally, and/or diagonally
   - If a player does not pass the level, they are allowed to add another credit to continue playing